For tickets purchase and donations in Israeli Shekels please the Hebrew version of this website.

 However, despite its prevalence in religious life, much of its past remains a mystery.
 This is because no archaeological excavation has ever taken place on the site due to political concerns.
 The absence of archaeological data has resulted in many unresolved and hotly debated historical questions.
 Although most scholars (including Muslim scholars) assert that the Jewish Temples were located on this site, Palestinian and Muslim leaders have begun denying their existence here.
 This claim was then supported in the recent UNESCO resolution in October 2016.
 See our response to this resolution here.

 Archaeologists Dr. Gabriel Barkay and Zachi Dvira understood that this discarded earth represented a rare glimpse at the past, despite the fact that it had been wrenched from its archaeological context.
-(Context like location, layer, and relation to other artifacts make up the basic parameters for evaluating archaeological significance.)
+(Context such as location, layer, and relation to other artifacts make up the basic parameters for evaluating archaeological significance.)

-In 12 years, and with over 200,000 volunteers from around the world, the project has become a major global educational and historical endeavor.
+In 16 years, and with over 215,000 volunteers from around the world, the project has become a major, international endeavor of educational and historical value.
 The public’s help has proven critical for the operation and advancement of the project and attests to the importance of what is being revealed.

 This idea is vividly expressed in the Book of Psalms: